 Satisfaction With Life (SWL)

-: Measured with a 5 item composite defined in Diener, Emmons, Larsen, and Griffin (1985), answered in a 7 point Likert-type scale ranging from 1 (strongly disagree) to 7 (strongly agree).
+: Measured with a 5 item composite defined in Diener, Emmons, Larsen, and Griffin (1985), answered in a 7 point scale ranging from 1 (strongly disagree) to 7 (strongly agree).
 The items are: a)“In most ways my life is close to ideal”, b) “The conditions of my life are excellent”, c) “I am satisfied with my life”, d) “So far I have gotten the important things in my life”, and e) “If I could live my life over, I would change almost nothing”.
 Psychometric properties have been reported excellent.
-(In which moment have SWLS been measured? just at the same time point than personality?)

 GPA

+: Participants reported their high school GPA and their current college GPA.

-: Grade Point Averages measured in high school, university, and in community college.
+Absences: Abseentism was rated from teachers in school and in college.

-SAT

-ACT

-Absences from class

-As a behavioral measure, absences from school attendance was asked to be reported.
 Absences were log transformed prior to be analyzed, following Lounsbury et al. (2004).
-ABS2 ABS4 what are the differences?

 2.1.3.
 Procedure